SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 The output is the same as above.

-> Argument names are case insensitive by default, so even though I used `-path` instead of `-Path`
+> Argument names are case insensitive by default, so `-path` will work instead of `-Path`, as does
-> above, it still worked.
+> `-PATH` or any other capitalization.

 ## Arguments with other types